 Any extra charges once I’m there?

-Once you are inside, the food was expensive but it’s very easy to take your own picnic.
+Once you are inside, the food and drink are expensive, but it’s very easy to take your own picnic.

-How long would we spend at Hever Castle?
+How long will we spend at Hever Castle?

 What’s Hever Castle like for families?